ppete2/Leaflet.PolylineMeasure/README.md

 L.control.polylineMeasure(options).addTo(map);
 ```

-## Package manager
+## Package manager install

-It's possible to add this plugin using package managers like "npn".
-These feature was been added optionally by other users.
-I'm not responsible to keep this optional package manager installs up-to-date.
-If you notice that it's install is outdated, feel free to provide a Pull request or contact one of the persons who introduced thos install variants, thanks.
+It's possible to install and update this plugin using package managers like "npn".
+These optional feature got added by other users.
+I'm not familiar with nor responsible to keep these optional package manager installs up-to-date.
+If you notice that such installs are outdated, feel free to provide a Pull request or contact one of the persons who once introduced those install variants, thanks.

 ## Default options